alanhummel/Exercise-VanillaJS/README.md

 The _currencyconverter.html_ uses a single component of the currency converter application.

 The _container.html_ adds 3 components on the same page.
+(Working partially on Google Chrome)

+**BUGs and TODO**
+Currently the implementation does not fully comprise componentization.
+It is not working on Firefox, IE or Safari, and on Chrome it is not fully functional since the other instances are not creating dynamic IDs.